Product Guide

 Product Status: Active vs Inactive

-Every product has a status that controls whether it is visible and purchasable on your pages:
+Every product has a status controlling whether it's visible and purchasable:

-• Active -- The product is live and visible to visitors on any page where it has been added via a Products block.
-Visitors can view the product details and complete a purchase.
+• Active -- The product is live and visible on any page where it's been added via a Products block.
+Visitors can view details and make a purchase.

 • Inactive -- The product is hidden from visitors.
-It will not appear on your pages even if it has been added to a Products block.
-Existing orders for the product are not affected -- inactive status only prevents new purchases.
+It won't appear on your pages even if it's in a Products block.
+Existing orders aren't affected -- inactive status only prevents new purchases.

-When you first create a product, it is set to Active by default.
-You can change the status at any time from the product edit page or the products list.
-Deactivating a product is useful when you want to temporarily remove it from sale without deleting it entirely -- for example, while you update the content or during a seasonal break.
+New products default to Active.
+You can change the status anytime from the product edit page or the products list.
+Deactivating is useful when you want to temporarily remove a product from sale -- for example, while updating content or during a seasonal break.

-Pro Tip: After creating your product, do not forget to add a Products block to your page so that visitors can actually see and purchase it.
-Creating a product alone does not display it on your page -- you need to add the block and select which products to showcase.
+Pro Tip: After creating your product, don't forget to add a Products block to your page so visitors can actually see and buy it.
+Creating a product alone doesn't display it -- you need the block too.

 Was this article helpful?